nomicflux/nomicflux.github.io/posts/2018-07-25-padic-numbers.md

 (I will not explore the following point more in this article, but in addition to creating eldritch numerosities, we have created a number of numbers that we already know.
 For example, in 3-adic numbers written in base-3, what would be ....22222 + 1?
 Carrying the 1 out to infinity, we get: 0.  ....22222 is then -1.
-Starting from positive integers, we have gotten negatives for free.
-If you play around a bit, you can find that we also have numbers we would have regarded as fractions in our normal numbers, but constructible as these infinite integers.)
+Starting from nonnegative integers, we have gotten negatives for free.
+If you play around a bit, you can find that we also have numbers we would have regarded as fractions in our normal numbers, but constructible as these infinite integers.
+See if you can find a number x such tha 5*x = 1 in 3-adic numbers; this makes x 1/5.)

 ### Continuous Analysis